-This table describes the fees and expenses you may pay if you buy and hold shares of the U.S. Core Equity 2 Portfolio.
+This table describes the fees and expenses you may pay if you buy, hold or sell shares of the U.S. Core Equity 2 Portfolio.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and Example below.